 Around December 29 to January 3

-According to tradition, on January 1 households are graced by the arrival of Toshigami, the god who brings good luck for the year ahead.
-The arrival of this auspicious visitor marks the beginning of oshogatsu (the first month of the year).
+The first day of the new year is an incredibly important holiday throughout Japan.
+According to tradition, on January 1 all households are graced by the arrival of Toshigami, the Shinto god who brings good luck for the coming year ahead.
+The arrival of this auspicious visitor marks the beginning of oshogatsu (the first month of the year) and is typically celebrated with family at home.

-To prepare for the New Year, most companies in Japan typically close from around December 29 until around January 3.
-The roads and railways tend to be quite busy at the beginning and end of that period, as urbanites flock to their hometowns and back again.
+Oshogatsu is a peaceful and contemplative holiday, and in preparation, most companies in Japan will close for a few days, from around December 29 until around January 3.
+The roads and railways are busier at the start and end of this period, as many city dwellers flock to their hometowns and back again.

-On the other hand, temples and shrines will be enjoying their busiest days of the year.
-Oshogatsu is actually one of the best times to see Japanese holiday traditions in action, as locals head out for hatsumode (the first shrine visit of the year).
+At the same time, temples and shrines will be enjoying some of their busiest days of the year.
+Oshogatsu is actually an excellent time to see Japanese holiday traditions in action, as locals head out for hatsumode (the first shrine visit of the year).
 Expect large crowds at the most popular shrines, where queues to pray at the main altars can run upwards of an hour.

-If you’d prefer to escape the hustle and bustle of the city entirely, this can be a fantastic time to retreat into nature with a stay at a countryside ryokan (complete with natural onsen hot springs).
-Just be sure to book well in advance, as this is a popular way for locals and visitors alike to enjoy the New Year period.
+If you’d prefer to escape the hustle and bustle of the city or popular resorts entirely, New Year’s can be a fantastic time to retreat into nature with a stay at a remote rural ryokan (complete with soothing onsen hot springs).
+Just be sure to book well in advance, as this is a popular way to enjoy the holiday for both locals and visitors alike.

-- Lively countdown parties in Tokyo and other major cities
+- Lively countdown parties in Tokyo, Osaka, and other major cities

-- Travel congestion and many businesses are closed from around December 29 to January 3
+- Travel congestion, heightened demand (and prices), and many shops and restaurants closed from around December 29 to January 3

 Chinese New Year